spotinst/help/src/docs/elastigroup/tutorials-azure/use-stateful-nodes/import-a-stateful-vm.md

 - A new VM will be launched with new resources (using the saved snapshots) and the original private and public IP addresses.
 - The Azure VM and the data resources will be deleted at the end of the 96 hour period.

-What’s Next?
+## What’s Next?

-- Learn how to manage stateful nodes (link to page) in Elastigroup.
+- Learn how to [manage stateful nodes](elastigroup/tutorials-azure/use-stateful-nodes/manage) in Elastigroup.